demonicpagan/Nova-Mibbit-Chat-MOD/README.md

 -----------------------------------
 1413611329:

 *	Added instructions on how to mute Mibbit sounds.
+Addition suggested by members of the USS-Vindicator on KDFSnet.

 1413608922: